Cabot-bot/.github/profile/README.md

 ## ⚒️ Features

-- Discord bot that focuses on divination and occult information bringing tools and reasources to Discord (not affiliated with Discord)
+- Discord bot that focuses on divination and occult information bringing tools and resources to Discord (not affiliated)
 - Website that holds all the information about Cabot you need!
 Plus mobile and web assessable tools!
-- API that holds the data of Cabot, allowing developers and more with easier access to Cabots data (privately available / coming soon)
-- Blog made to offer easier assessable occult information/resources with a shop that offers tools, herbs, crystals, and much more! (coming soon)
+- Open-source translated data

 <h1 align="center">🤝Contributing🤝</h1>

-- Feel free to Fork any repository, create a feature branch and submit a pull request (make sure to check if there is a contributions guide and licensing before)
+- Feel free to Fork any repository, create a feature branch, and submit a pull request (make sure to check if there is a contributions guide and licensing before)
-- You can keep track of all the planned features [here](https://github.com/Cabot-bot/projects) or make a request for one at our [Discord](https://discord.gg/Gjjq7MmssX)
+- You can keep track of all the planned features [here](https://github.com/Cabot-bot/projects) or request one at our [Discord](https://discord.gg/Gjjq7MmssX)